 Where to Retire in ST GEORGE and Home Prices

 Developers of active adult communities are targeting Saint George.
-According to Zillow, the Home Value Index was $323,229 in late 2019, and calls St. George a " Hot" market at this time.
+According to Zillow, the Home Value Index was $325,021 in early 2020, and calls St. George a " Hot" market at this time.
 See link at left for information about St. George Active Communities.

 What is special about ST GEORGE

 Brigham Young spent the summers in the last few years of his life here.
 Mount Zion National Park; 8 nearby golf courses; miles of hiking and biking trails; Tuachan outdoor ampitheater presents 3 broadway productions each summer and concert series which bring big names in music; tree-lined streets; St. George is the regional health care center; Red cliffs provide outstanding scenery and beautiful blue skies with occasional puffy white clouds and clean air.
 The downtown has some good restaurants and shopping areas.

 This area is growing so fast that not all of it has been attractive.
 Although winters are mild, summers can be very hot.
 If you are not LDS, it might be off-putting that more than half of the population is of that faith however it helps make a very safe and pleasant place to live!
 St. George is almost perfect but it is downwind from Nevada atomic bomb test site which caused problems in the past (Google downwinders for info).
 The approval of a gypsum mine near St. George caused controversy in mid-2012 but does not impact everyday life in the residential areas.

 Retirees from all over the country are moving to Saint George for its warm climate and beautiful scenery.
 Although the majority of residents are LDS, there are least 24 other churches present in the area and many faiths are now represented.
 Active planned communities like Entrada and Sunriver do not have a majority of practicing Mormons.
 Residents are of all faiths.
 Use this reference for profiles of state retirement guides